Boyle’s Tavern: “Neighborhood Bar”

 A noted Monmouth Beach quipster, once remarking about the characters who’ve passed through our town, said “they all stop by here on their way to Hollywood.”
 Perhaps.

-Among the famous to visit the neighborhood watering hole on Willow Avenue through the years were actor Franchot Tone (1935 Oscar nominee for Mutiny on the Bounty and one of Joan Crawford’s four husbands) who was “bounced” from the bar.
+Among the famous to visit the Willow Avenue watering hole through the years were: actor Franchot Tone (1935 Oscar nominee for Mutiny on the Bounty and one of Joan Crawford’s four husbands) who was “bounced” from the bar.
 Pop singer Tony Martin, who had family in the area.
-NFL All-Pro linebacker Phil Villapiano stopped by to watch his Raiders.
+NFL All-Pro linebacker Phil Villapiano stopped in to watch his Raiders.
 Roger King, the billionaire TV executive who launched Oprah Winfrey’s career, loved the large pool table.
 Tennis great Bjorn Borg held court one evening.
-TV impresario Ed Sullivan stopped by one night and was recalled as a stingy tipper.
+TV impresario Ed Sullivan stopped in after attending a party in town and was recalled as a stingy tipper.
 And one pro football great, whose visit itself is stuff of legend.

-When Vince Lombardi entered Boyle’s Tavern one late in January 1967, he was Head Coach of the reigning Super Bowl champion Green Bay Packers.
-He had just attended a dinner party at The Colony Restaurant in Rumson (later known as the Fromagerie) owned by Nick Egidio, a popular shore restaurateur (who owned the Rum Runner too).
+When Vince Lombardi entered Boyle’s Tavern one late night in January 1967, he was Head Coach of the reigning Super Bowl champion Green Bay Packers.
+He had just attended a “Quarterback Club” dinner party at The Colony Restaurant in Rumson (later known as the Fromagerie) owned by Nick Egidio, a popular shore restaurateur (who owned the Rum Runner too).
 Lombardi knew the area well.
-He and his wife Marie lived on Lockwood Avenue in Fair Haven when he coached for the New York Giants in the late 1950s.
-Lombardi had been a lifeguard in Sea Bright in the 1930s and Marie was an RBC High School graduate.
+He and his wife Marie (Planitz) lived on Lockwood Place in Fair Haven when he coached for the New York Giants from 1956-59.
+Lombardi also had been a lifeguard in Sea Bright in the 1930s.
+Marie, a RBC High School graduate, died in April 1982.

-Frank Crahay, a Monmouth Beach resident and Lombardi friend, had just dined with the great coach and invited him back to Boyle’s for a nightcap and some shuffleboard, whereupon Crahay (also one of the state’s keenest legal minds) dispatched the Hall-of-Fame coach in three quick games.
+The story goes that Francis X. Crahay — a Monmouth Beach resident, attorney and Lombardi friend — had just dined with the great coach and invited him back to Boyle’s for a nightcap and some shuffleboard, whereupon Crahay (also one of the state’s keenest legal minds) dispatched the Hall-of-Fame coach in three quick games.
 The highly-competitive Lombardi, seeking to beat “that hot-shot young lawyer,” wanted another game as closing time neared.
 To which, an adamant owner and bartender, Emmett Boyle, replied “Not here, Coach.
 I’m closing.”
 That was it.
-So long Vince, I’m shutting up.
+Good night, Vince, I’m shutting up.
 As the locals say, “only in Boyle’s.”
+(After his stop in Rumson and Monmouth Beach, according to the Abury Park Press, Lombardo went on the appear that week on the CBS-TV show What’s My Line? in January 1967.)

-A football coach who preached fundamentals and execution, Lombardi would win a second Super Bowl title the next year.
-During his coaching career with the Packers the team won five NFL championships.
+Brooklyn-born, son a butcher, Lombardi was a football coach who preached fundamentals and execution.
+He would win a second Super Bowl title the next season.
+During his amazing coaching career with the Packers the team won five NFL championships.
 He died in September 1970 and is buried in nearby Mt.
-Olivet cemetery in Middletown (later that year, the Super Bowl trophy was named in his honor).
-Frank Crahay, who served for many years as a respected NJ Superior Court presiding judge, confirmed the events shortly before his death in April 2013.
+Olivet cemetery in Middletown (later that year, the Super Bowl winner’s trophy was re-named in his honor).
+Frank Crahay, who served for many years as a respected NJ Superior Court presiding judge, confirmed the events to me shortly before his death in April 2013.

 After my father’s article appeared in the New York Times, he told me a story about a woman who lived on Ocean Avenue.
 She approached him in Boyle’s and spat her drink in his face.
 Her reason: because my father had written that people didn’t lock their doors in Monmouth Beach, which we never did.
 Emmett Boyle, the owner and one of my father’s best friends, banned her for life.